For some reason early this morning the song “Country Sunshine” popped into my head.

 Seems to me that we as parents have failed our kids by outsmarting ourselves into believing kids belong anywhere but outside as much as possible.
 They do not really need constant shuttling from here to there in a motor vehicle, since they generally have two feet and can put one in front of the other.

-Yes, they might get kidnapped on the way to school, but only if you watch too many movies and read too many news stories that amp up your fears and pump up your “fight or flight” adrenaline response, inventing risk that is essentially zero in the real world.
+Yes, they might get kidnapped on the way to school, but only if you watch too many movies and read too many news stories that amp up your fears and pump up your “fight or flight” adrenaline response, inventing risk in your head that is essentially zero in the real world.

 Turns out “Country Sunshine” is by Dottie West.
 Ah, yes, she’s a legend.